 You are allowed to carry out funds withdrawal using the ATM that is located … → You can withdraw cash from the nearest X company ATM;

 Now that we touched upon banking, let’s stick to it.
 Here is a proper example from Bank of America.
-Not only is its FAQ page structured but they also chose transparent language in instructions so that you don’t tie your tongue in knots while reading it.
+Not only is its FAQ page structured, but they also chose transparent language in instructions so that you don’t tie your tongue in knots while reading it.
 What’s great about this is that before entering the page, you can choose the state of residence.
 Based on this info, you can get related answers.

-6. Optimize content for SEO
+Optimize content for SEO

+We’ve already mentioned its usefulness for business, now let’s be more specific.
 Where do you start?
 Here is your likely action plan:

 - Provide clear answers: the clearer you will be in your formulations, the faster and better clients will get the sought-after answers.
 To succeed in it even more, make answers 2-3 sentences tops and leverage internal linking to nudge users to specific content.

-- Optimize the meta title and description, specify the keywords: this info lets search engines understand what the whole page is about and customers see what content they will get there.
+- Optimize the meta title and description, and specify the keywords: this info lets search engines understand what the whole page is about, and customers see what content they will get there.
 You can easily set these criteria and optimize the on-page SEO with your software.
-For instance, if you’re a HelpCrunch user, go to Knowledge base → Settings → SEO Settings and fill in meta title, description, and keywords when you write an FAQ page.
+For instance, if you’re a HelpCrunch user, go to Knowledge base → Settings → SEO Settings and fill in the meta title, description, and keywords when you write an FAQ page.

 Add live support options

 A well-built informational hierarchy is great.
-However, how to write a good FAQ page and still remain close to the audience?
+However, how to write a good FAQ page and remain close to the audience?
 Provide them with additional sources of communication.
 Let me elaborate on this.

-Even though 92% of clients claim they would choose a knowledge base for self-service support if possible, not all of them find the answers.
+Even though 92% of clients claim they would choose a knowledge base for self-service support if possible, not all find the answers.
 To back them up, offer alternative ways of contacting you, such as: